 This is header of a list of Terminal Interface Manager users shown on the z/OS console.

-EQADCDEL: DTCN profile owned by terminal terminal action
+EQA9897I EQADCDEL: DTCN profile owned by terminal terminal action z/OS Debugger is unable to locate vital control blocks.

 The Profile Clean Up mechanism of DTCN has processed a profile.